Making Weather Maps Using the GeoNames Weather Web Service

 A few key things to note about this URL:

-• A limit on the number of records returned has been set at 500.
-This limit can be adjusted as needed;
+• A limit of 500 records has been set.
+This limit can be adjusted as needed

 • The required username parameter is derived from a published parameter prompted at runtime.
-Make sure your workspace is set to Prompt for User Parameters (under the Run tab), and fill in the GeoNames username that you set for your GeoNames user account.
+Make sure your workspace is set to Prompt for User Parameters (under the Run tab), and enter the GeoNames username you set for your GeoNames user account.

 The concatenated URL is stored as the new _url attribute of the buffered bounding box feature.